Celebrate queer film in the high desert!

 Festival Organizers

-Jonathan Andre Culliton (Producer/Writer/Director) is a trans filmmaker based out of California’s high desert.
+Jonathan Andre Culliton (Producer/Writer/Director) is a trans filmmaker based out of Victoria, British Columbia.
 Born in Boston, MA and a graduate of NYFA, Culliton’s work often includes LGBTQ themes, like in Michael Yip's "The Gay Mafia," Sarah Taborga's "Dear Queer Dancer" and Heather Muriel Nguyen's "Thơ."
 He is best known for "Bombshell," available on Amazon, and "Spookable," executive produced by Zackary Drucker and starring Alexandra Grey, which premiered at the Maryland Film Festival in May 2024.
-His film “Willa Justice: Drag Queen Private Eye,” starring Lady Chilane and Scott Turner Schofield, was awarded a Filmmaker Fund Grant from Out on Film and will premiere in 2024.
+His film “Willa Justice: Drag Queen Private Eye,” starring Lady Chilane and Scott Turner Schofield, was awarded a Filmmaker Fund Grant from Out on Film.
 Culliton is the host of the Trans Cinematic Universe Podcast, an immersive deep dive into trans and queer cinema.
-He will next serve as producer on "Outage," a family alien comedy from writer/director Graham Kolbeins, slated for production in June 2024.
+He most recently produced "Outage," a sci-fi family comedy from writer/director Graham Kolbeins.